marcusoftnet/marcusoftnet.github.io/_posts/2018-06-21-integrate-jira-search-results-in-google-sheets-for-fun-and-profit.md

 My sheet has 10 calculated columns.
 The first 4 calculate per row:

 * **Link**: This creates a hyperlink back to the issue.
-* **Leadtime in days**: This calculates the lead time by subtracting the creation date from the resolution date.
+* **Lead time in days**: This calculates the lead time by subtracting the creation date from the resolution date.
 * **Week completed**: This gets the week for the resolved date.
 * **Month completed**: This calculates the month for the resolved date.